aumpierre-unb/Game-of-Life-for-Scilab/README.md

 `conway` computes the configuration of the next generation of a grid of square cells, each of which is in either live or dead.

-Each cell will be live or dead in the next generation according to the rules of the Conway's game of life:
+Each cell will be live or dead in the next generation according to the rules of the game of life of Conway:

 - A live cells with exactly 2 or 3 live neighbors stays a live cell, otherwise it dies.
 - A dead cell with 3 live neighbors becomes alive, otherwise is stays dead.